LUH-DBS/Blend/UserStudy.md

 With regard to the prevalence of discovery task types, participants commonly selected complex tasks.
 The two most common tasks were discovering tables containing a set of rows and containing a correlating column to a target.
 According to our participant breakdown, these complex tasks are more prevalent in industry.
 Accordingly, those participants indicated more often that their discovery needs are met by table compositions in Question 7.

 ## Section 3: Implementation Preferences
 We also surveyed the users about their preference for implementing simple and complex tasks.
 The simple task involves searching for keywords in tables, making sure they have a certain set of key words and not another.
 The complex task aims at finding tables that can be joined on two columns and also have columns correlating to a specified target.
-For this purpose, we provided them an implementation via SysX and alternatives.
-The simple task was presented using SysX’s API, native Python, and SQL, while the complex task could only be implemented using SysX’s API and Python.
+For this purpose, we provided them an implementation via Blend and alternatives.
+The simple task was presented using Blend’s API, native Python, and SQL, while the complex task could only be implemented using Blend’s API and Python.

 ### Question 12: Which implementation do you find favorable?
 Consider a data discovery task that enables us to enrich the table at hand to increase the accuracy of the ML model in predicting the IMDB score of movies: